gratianlup/temp/docs/assembly-view.md

 ???+ note
     Functions in the list have a right-click context menu with options to open the Assembly view, preview popup, and select the function in the other views. *Double-click/Ctrl+Return* opens the Assembly view for the selected function.
 Combine these shortcuts with the *Shift* key to open the Assembly view in a new tab instead.

- call instructions with a known target have the function name operand changed into a link (underlined, bold, blue text).
+ Call instructions with a known target have the function name operand changed into a link (underlined, bold, blue text).
 The link makes it easy to navigate to the called function and the function history to go back to the caller.

 - *Double-click* on the function name (or the Return key with the name selected) opens the called function in the same tab.
 - *Shift+Double-Click* (or Shift+Return) opens the called function in a new tab.